 Presenting isn’t easy but I challenge myself to at least share my work at one conference each year.
-It’s always worthwhile to share information that sparks great discussions with diverse audiences on topics like Resilience, Privacy, Trust, Inclusion, Usability, Neurodiversity & more.
+It’s always worthwhile to share information that sparks great discussions with diverse audiences on topics like Resilience, Privacy, Trust, Inclusion, Usability, Neurodiversity, & more.

-Since COVID showed up, I’ve presented at some virtual cons & while I miss some in-person aspects that are hard to replace, I’m grateful this shift has elevated scope of reach.
+Since COVID showed up, I’ve presented at some virtual cons (short for conferences) & while I miss some in-person aspects that are hard to replace, I’m grateful this shift has elevated scope of reach.
 Some of these online, multi-channel experiences are more inclusive than in-person conferences, which is as good as it gets for the time being.

 Meanwhile, here are some sample talks pre-COVID: